 Over 6.5 million coyotes have either died from shooting or poisoning.
 Despite all of these imminent dangers and pressure on the survival of coyotes, these animals develop adaptive behaviors to fight back against these kinds of pressure.

 One of these behaviors is that female coyotes produce more pups if they sense pressure in their population.
-Instead of producing an average of five to six pups, female coyotes can produce up to 16 pups.
+Instead of having an average of five to six pups, female coyotes can produce up to 16 pups.

 Even if their population decreases rapidly, their numbers can easily swing back.
 Another adaptive behavior of these animals is that their social behaviors are flexible.
 For example, coyotes will travel in packs during winter to hunt and take on larger prey.
 However, if there is an ongoing eradication campaign, coyotes will split up and travel alone.
 These adaptive strategies keep them surviving every single day.